-Well, it turns out it's actually the most common white glue around.
+Well, it turns out it's actually very much like the most common white glue around.
 Gee, that glue we used in school, remember Elmer's Glue?
-That's THE glue they're talking about!
+It looks pretty much the same.

-What makes it so good though and why it's recommended in all sorts of projects is this:
+What makes it so good and why it's recommended in all sorts of projects is this:

 It's only toxic if you ingest it.
 So don't eat it.

 It doesn't emit any stinky or harmful fumes.

 And you can handle it safely without gloves.

 It's pretty much acid-free which makes it ideal for archival work...In other words, it has a neutral PH.